Updated! Check out a message from our new Head of School:

 I am honored to be invited to help lead the Academy.
 I look forward to learning more about the school, its people and its traditions: all those elements which make it so unique and so valued.
 My task, in partnership with you all, is to foster and grow these wonderful strengths and build an assured and robust future for the school.
 I am thrilled to become a member of the Academy family, lead this wonderful community, and love it as much as everyone who is already a part of it.

-Dave Chalfant will lead a committee of faculty, students, and parents to provide practical and logistical support for Brian and his wife, Jill.
+Dave Chalfant will lead a committee of faculty, students, and parents to provide practical and logistical support for Brian.
 The committee will focus on school and community culture, organize welcome events, and will give Brian a background on significant Academy traditions, events, and activities.

 Nell Todd and Brian will be in regular contact over the next several months.
 Brian hopes to come to campus three times between now and July for in-person meetings.
 Nell’s focus will be to make sure Brian is fully prepared to take over the operations of the school by July 1st.
 Nell will continue her work on many of the longer-term planning efforts the board has asked her to do.